esciencecenter-digital-skills/2021-06-03-DCC-project-management/README.md

-# Organising your data and software with a reproducible project workflow
+# Organizing your data and software with a reproducible project workflow

 ## DCC Spring Training Days - day 2